MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-There are a variety of options to choose from when delivering software updates for Microsoft 365 Apps (previously named Office 365 ProPlus).
+There are a variety of options to choose from when delivering software updates for Microsoft 365 Apps (formerly known as Office 365 ProPlus).
 This article outlines the advantages and disadvantages of each approach to help you make the right choice.
 We assume that most customers are coming from an on-premises only solution and are contemplating moving to a hybrid or cloud strategy to reduce the overall cost of ownership.

 ## Evaluating the Options